DECOders-3801/Light-Feet/README.md

 - Run on Android device/emulator.
 For example, connect your Android device via USB and open the Expo Go app.
 - Run on iOS simulator (XCode may need to be installed)
 - Not applicable: Run in web browser
-- RECOMMENDED: Scan the QR code on an iOS or Android device and open the Expo Go app.
+- RECOMMENDED: Scan the QR code on an iOS or Android device which will open the Expo Go app.

 # Install